halyph/mind-flow/docs/blog/2025/2025-05-23-py-modules-cli.md

 ## Bonus: Packages I'd Remove Tomorrow

-Here’s my personal hit list of packages I believe should be deprecated—and removed as soon as possible from the standard library:
+Here’s my personal hit list of packages I believe should be deprecated and removed as soon as possible from the standard library:

 1. [**tkinter**](https://github.com/python/cpython/tree/3.13/Lib/tkinter) — GUI toolkit with a dated feel and platform inconsistencies.